 Getting to Kasnäs harbour via Dalsbruk

-Unfortunately there is no everyday public transport to Kasnäs harbour.
+In the summer there is a daily bus connection between Kasnäs and Helsinki which you can use to catch the ferry, please find the schedule at www.matkahuolto.fi.
+But unfortunately from about mid-August to early June there is no daily public transport to Kasnäs.
 The closest easily reachable place is the village of Dalsbruk (Taalintehdas in Finnish), about 18 kilometers from Kasnäs.
 There are 3-5 bus connections daily from Helsinki and more from Turku.
 If coming from Helsinki, remember to change the bus at the Salo bus station.
 You can check the timetables and buy tickets in advance at www.matkahuolto.fi (search for connections from Helsinki or Turku to Dalsbruk (Taalintehdas)).

 For moving between Dalsbruk and Kasnäs taking a taxi or hitchhiking is your best option.
-The taxi will cost about 25 euros and should be booked beforehand (and thus will be waiting for you at the Dalsbruk bus station).
+The taxi will cost about 35 euros and must be booked beforehand (and thus will be waiting for you at the Dalsbruk bus station).
+Note that when aiming for the Thursday ferry the schedule is pretty tight so please also let the ferry know you’re coming.
 Here are some local taxi entrepeneurs you can book:

 Taxi Kim Gustafsson, +358 400 227 484